West Virginia Code

 (h) Circuit clerks shall keep a record of repaid counsel fees and defense expenses collected pursuant to this section and shall, quarterly, pay the moneys to the State Auditor who shall deposit the funds in the General Revenue Fund of the state.

 (i) The making of an affidavit subject to inquiry under this section does not in any event give rise to criminal remedies against the affiant nor occasion any civil action against the affiant except for the recovery of costs as in any other case where costs may be recovered and the recovery of the value of services, if any, provided pursuant to this article.
-A person who has made an affidavit knowing the contents thereof to be false may be prosecuted for false swearing as provided by law.
+A person who has made an affidavit knowing the contents of the affidavit to be false may be prosecuted for false swearing as provided by law.

 (a) No full-time public defender or full-time assistant public defender may engage in any private practice of law except as provided in this section.